hiltmon/HiltmonHugo/content/blog/the-productive-mac-mindset/index.md

 For example, to build my current product, I type `;cdcbs` (which expands to `cd ~/Projects/Maritime/cb/ChesapeakeBayServer`) to change to the product folder, then `;m8i` (which expands to `git pull; make clean; make -j 8; make install`).
 So much faster.

-{% pullquote %}
 It has taken a lot of time to create the macros, perfect them and convert them into habits.
-But the time invested has paid off incredibly. {" These two products on their own as configured enable me to spend more time on the keyboard, more time thinking and programming and significantly less time doing manual labor on the computer. "} And that means I get more done in less time with fewer frustrations and screw-ups.
+But the time invested has paid off incredibly. **These two products on their own as configured enable me to spend more time on the keyboard, more time thinking and programming and significantly less time doing manual labor on the computer.** And that means I get more done in less time with fewer frustrations and screw-ups.
-{% endpullquote %}

 ### Three More